GFX Challenge Grant Program 2021

 The GFX Challenge Grant Program, sponsored by FUJIFILM, is a grant program that awards 5 Global Grant Award and 10 Regional Grant Award to help aspiring creatives bring their imaging projects to life.
 Since the start in November last year, there were roughly 3,000 applications from all around the world.
 The number of applications as well as the creative quality of the projects exceeded our expectations.
 The submisssions gave us assurance that so many people are intereted in the GFX system and the project.
 We want to say a big thank you to all applicants.

 The selection was extremely difficult, but we were encouraged each time we read the project proposal, and were excited each time we saw the presentation.
-Now, it is time to announce the Grant Award recipients.

 He has exposed in (selection): Museum d'Arte Contemporanea di Roma, Italy; Museum of Fine Arts “Emilio Pettoruti”, Argentina; CCK, National Salon of Visual Art Award; Museum of Cultural History in Osnabrück, Germany; PhotoDays Festival, Croacia; Pilar Riberaygua Galery, Andorra; Festival Promenades of Vendome, France; Tatent Latent, International Festival of Tarragona, Spain; Contemporary Art Museum of Mar del Plata, Arg; Museo Provincial of Fine Arts “Timoteo Navarro”, Tucumán, Arg.; Museum of Fine Arts "Quinquela", Arg.